 Extension website encourages Oregonians to eat healthier

-The idea for the site came after OSU surveyed thousands of Oregonians eligible for federal food assistance.
-Although 81 percent said they wanted to serve more balanced meals, they tended to not eat recommended amounts of fruits and vegetables.
+Many low-income Oregonian are not eating the recommended amounts of fruits and vegetables.
+An OSU survey of about 1,200 Oregonians eligible for federal food assistance found that more than 80 percent said they wanted to serve more balanced meals.
 Nearly half of those surveyed wanted to find information about healthy food choices online.

 Source: Lauren Tobey, OSU Extension nutrition education program coordinator.